nikulkaaa/Applied-ML-group-9/README.md

 ### 4.2 Full Model
 - Can make use of the predict_env to run this model, requirements found in 'requirements_predict.txt' (ignore name-mismatch, it still works)
-- The full model can be retrained by running (make sure to populate the environment before retraining, see steps 3.4-3.5 or 2.5-2.6):
+- The full model can be retrained by running:
     ```bash
     python project_name/models/two_stream_model.py --preproc-root data/preprocessed_no_background --recon-root data/3DRecon
     ```